HAFLER XL-280 AMPLIFIER

 In the early 2000s I was constructing a new home theater and decided I wanted a mono center-channel amp.
 I could have used a stock XL-280 in mono mode by flipping the factory switch on the back.
 But I worried about the accuracy of summing two channels to combine the waveforms especially if the original boards were old and out of spec.
 The other option was to only use one channel.
 But that felt like cheating by using half of a stereo amp.
 So I decided it made more sense to have the entire power supply and transformer feed one channel in true mono fashion.

-It powered up perfectly, biased OK, no DC offset issues.
+It powered up perfectly, no shorts, biased OK, no DC offset issues.
 The rear of the case retained a factory 120mm computer fan for cooling.
 I used this in my home theater for a couple of months but I found that it became hot in use due to the large transformer and poor airflow.
 So despite its success sonically I decided to try another route.

 XL280 TRUE MONOBLOCK